edwylugo/edwylugo/README.md

 ⚡ Fun Facts:

-- I play guitar and love classical music mixed with rock'n roll
+:guitar: I play guitar and love classical music mixed with rock'n roll

 - I love my pets, follow me on social media to see them, you will love it